camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eks-helm.md

 ### DNS set up

 :::info
-If you don't have a domain name, you can not access Camunda 8 web endpoints from outside of the AWS VPC, therefore, you can skip the DNS set up and continue with deploying [Camunda 8](#deploy-camunda-8-via-helm-charts).
+If you don't have a domain name, you cannot access Camunda 8 web endpoints from outside the AWS VPC.
+Therefore, you can skip the DNS set up and continue with deploying [Camunda 8](#deploy-camunda-8-via-helm-charts).
 :::

 #### ingress-nginx